Group by Step

 • Incoming payload arrays (for example, data.items, data.lines, data.orders).

-• Arrays from previous steps (for example, steps.outputs.items).
+• Arrays from previous steps (for example, steps.outputs).

 • Define one or more grouping keys:

-• List the item fields that must be present for grouping to work correctly (for example, item.order_id, item.warehouse_id).
+• List the item fields that will be used for grouping to work correctly (for example, item.order_id, item.warehouse_id).

-• Items missing any of the expected keys will follow the behavior defined in the popup:
+• Items missing any of the expected keys can be managed in several ways:

 • Review the output shape: